 This could be due to a person starting their periods earlier or entering menopause at a later than average age.
 Between these times, estrogen levels are higher.

 Breastfeeding, especially for over 1 year, appears to reduce the chance of developing breast cancer.
 This is possibly due to the drop in estrogen exposure that follows pregnancy and breastfeeding.

 6. Body weight

 Women who become overweight or develop obesity after menopause may also have a higher chance of developing breast cancer, possibly due to increased estrogen levels.
 High sugar intake may also be a factor.

 A higher rate of regular alcohol consumption appears to play a role in breast cancer development.

 According to the National Cancer Institute (NCI), studies have consistently found that women who consume alcohol have a

 8. Radiation exposure

-Undergoing radiation treatment for a cancer that is not breast cancer increases the risk of breast cancer later in life.
+Undergoing radiation treatment for a different cancer may increase the risk of developing breast cancer later in life.

 9. Hormone treatments